oisintohak/The-Drum-School---MS1/README.md

 - Use fancybox.js for the gallery

 After my mid-project session with my mentor I had the following changes left to implement:
-- Space address over 2 lines in footer
+- Space the address over 2 lines in footer
 - Add vertical space around the intro text above the lesson cards on the home page, with a headng above the cards and push the 'find out more' buttons to the bottom of the lesson cards
 - Add a testimonial slider with a header below the lesson cards on the home page
 - Add call to action text to book now button above footer